 Josh Metzger, Executive Editor (Online)

 Josh is a second-year J.D. student from New Jersey.
-He studied international politics and Chinese at Georgetown’s School of Foreign Service, focusing on institutional development.
-He interned at the United Nations International Law Commission in Geneva during his 1L summer and has spent time at the DOJ’s Civil Rights Division and the Woodrow Wilson Center’s Kissinger Institute.
-On campus, he is part of HLS Advocates for Human Rights, the Law and International Development Society, and the Jewish Law Students Association.
-He is interested in public international law and international arbitration.
-Outside of law school, he enjoys playing tennis, pottery, and following the NBA.
+He studied International Politics and Chinese at Georgetown’s School of Foreign Service, focusing on institutional development.
+During his 1L summer, he interned at the United Nations International Law Commission in Geneva, and he also advised the Republic of Palau about sea-level rise and its civilian protection responsibilities.
+He has worked at UNCITRAL’s Regional Centre for Asia and the Pacific, DOJ’s Civil Rights Division, and the Woodrow Wilson Center.
+On campus, he is part of Harvard Immigration Project, the Law and International Development Society, and the Jewish Law Students Association.
+Outside of law school, he enjoys tennis, pottery, and following the NBA.